I’m looking for:

 - The Washington Governor’s proclamations page will be updated as new or extended proclamations are put out.

-- Safety complaints or non-compliance with Coronavirus prevention requirements can be made to the Washington State Department of Labor and Industries (L&I).
-Information on how to file a complaint can be found on their website.
+- Employees can file specific safety complaints with the Washington State Department of Labor and Industries (L&I).
+Instructions on are website.
 Complaints can also be submitted to the L&I DOSH Bilingual Reporting line 800-423-7233 or via e-mail.

 - Visit our Travel Information page for links to local, regional, and international travel websites.